Best kids’ bikes 2025

 - Geographical availability: International

-Just note that some smaller Cube bikes come with rear coaster brakes (backpedal to stop), which is common in Europe but less so in the UK—so check the brake type when choosing a model.
+A quick note: some smaller Cube bikes come equipped with rear coaster brakes (backpedal to stop), which are more common in Europe than in the UK.
+Be sure to check the brake type to ensure it suits your child’s needs.

 Where to buy Cube bikes